-The English flag – despite the brave attempt of Boris Johnson (then elected mayor of London, now post-Brexit secretary of state for foreign and commonwealth affairs) to rescue it – is tarnished by its association with the racist far right.
+The English flag, AKA the ‘flag of St George‘ – despite the brave attempt in 2009 by Boris Johnson (then elected mayor of London, now post-Brexit secretary of state for foreign and commonwealth affairs) to rescue it – is tarnished by its association with the racist far right.
 (For my analysis of racism, see Colour me racist, blame my genes – racism explained as a redundant instinct.)

-UK flag-waving isn’t much better.
+Waving the UK flag, AKA the Union Jack, isn’t much better.
 The best British value is our near-total indifference to national pride and flag-waving.

 A good example of how patriotism is just not British is the 2014 legislation making schools promote secular ‘British values‘ when teaching spiritual, moral, social and cultural (SMSC) development.
 This resulted from concern about the teaching of conservative religious values in state-funded schools.
 (See Guardian report.)

 A schools minister said: ‘We want every school to promote the basic British values of the rule of law, individual liberty, and mutual respect and tolerance for those of different faiths and beliefs’.
 A department for education document says: ‘Actively promoting the values means challenging opinions or behaviours in school that are contrary to fundamental British values.’